rust-lang/rust/text/0000-stable-simd.md

 This RFC is not going to go too much into the details about these types, but rather these guidelines will still hold:

-* The vendor intrinsics **will not** take portable types as arguments.
+* The intrinsics **will not** take portable types as arguments.
 For example `u32x4` and `__m128i` will be different types on x86.
 The two types, however, will be convertible between one another (either via transmutes or via explicit functions).
 This conversion will have zero run-time cost.
-* The portable simd types will likely live in a module like `std::simd` rather than `std::vendor`.
+* The portable simd types will likely live in a module like `std::simd` rather than `std::arch`.

 The design around these portable types are ongoing, however, and stay tuned for an RFC for the `std::simd` module!